georg-jung/SharpIppNext/README.md

 ## Getting started

 - Check [Wiki](https://github.com/danielklecha/SharpIppNext/wiki).
-- Solution contains examples of the IPP client and the IPP server.
+- Example of the IPP client is included in solution
+- Example of the IPP server is avaliable in [SharpIppNextServer repository](https://github.com/danielklecha/SharpIppNextServer).

 ## License